guilhemmarchand/trackme/docs/userguide.rst

 .. admonition:: What are hybrid trackers for?

-   - The purpose of Hybrid trackers is to to address two essential needs, **custom key special entities split**, and **remote Splunk deployment monitoring**
+   - The purpose of Hybrid trackers is to address two essential needs, **custom key special entities split**, and **remote Splunk deployment monitoring**
    - **custom key special entities** is to be used when you have special requirements in addition with the default index/sourcetype data source concept, then you can rely on any additional key field (indexed or search time extracted) and create hybrid trackers without affecting the general data sources behaviour
    - For instance, you could create an hybrid tracker to automatically create entities for your Cloud provider data using a **subscription_id** field, and get a single entity per index / sourcetype / Cloud tenant (represented by its subscription_id)
    - Another example, you could create an hybrid tracker to create entities based on a **company** fields which describes subsidiaries in your data sets, generating entities per index / sourcetype / company
    - Finally, **remote Splunk deployment monitoring** is a magic feature of TrackMe which allows to do all of these, index/sourcetype entities or with a custom key, but with any remote Splunk deployment configured as an account and using a bearer token for the authentication
-   - In short, you can transparently and easily monitor data from remote Splunk deployment, just as if these were local data sets, with all trackMe features and massive scalability and efficiently!
+   - In short, you can transparently and easily monitor data from remote Splunk deployments, just as if these were local data sets, with all trackMe features and massive scalability and efficiently!

 Hybrid trackers for local data sets with a custom key
 -----------------------------------------------------